ddev/ddev/docs/content/users/install/ddev-installation.md

     You can use DDEV in remote [GitHub Codespaces](https://github.com/features/codespaces) without having to run Docker locally; you only need a browser and an internet connection.

-    Start by creating a `.devcontainer/devcontainer.json` file in a your GitHub repository:
+    Start by creating a `.devcontainer/devcontainer.json` file in your GitHub repository:

     ```json
     {